HappyBerrysBoy/magic-millstone/README.md

 # Create a new branch
 git checkout -b feature/amazing-feature

-# Make your changes and commit
+# Implement your changes and commit
 git commit -m 'Add amazing feature'

 # Push and create a Pull Request